 In the case of a Tornado Warning, all university activities are automatically suspended.
 This includes classes, meetings, and business operations.
-At the first sound of a siren you should seek shelter immediately on the lowest level and toward the
+At the first

 REBALERT Text Message Notifications

 Students who have provided a valid cell phone number will receive emergency text message notifications from the University of Mississippi-DeSoto.